README.md

 agentsmesh/backend:1.0

-See deploy/selfhost/ for self-hosted deployment guide.
+See deploy/selfhost/ for the self-hosted deployment guide.

 Supported Agents